Vintage Evening Outerwear

 look taller and ‘handsome.”
 Consequently, when Antoine Gibus

-perfected the collapsible version of the top hat in 1840 the
+perfected the collapsible version of the top hat around 1840 the

 resulting gibus hat quickly became the most popular headwear after